Updated on January 14, 2021.

 2. Employee Retention Credit.
 This provision allows eligible employers a refundable tax credit against the employer’s required social security taxes payable between March 12, 2020 and January 1, 2021.
 Eligible employers are those whose operations were fully or partially suspended due to a COVID-19 government-mandated shut-down order, or employers whose gross receipts declined by greater than 50 percent when compared to the corresponding calendar quarter of the prior year.
 Eligibility for the credit begins with the first 2020 calendar quarter in which the employer’s gross receipts declined by greater than 50 percent of the corresponding calendar quarter of the prior year, and ends with the calendar quarter following the calendar quarter in which the gross receipts exceed 80 percent of the corresponding calendar quarter of the prior year.
 For employers with greater than 100 full-time employees, qualified wages are wages paid to employees when they are not providing services due to the COVID-19-related circumstances described above.
 For eligible employers with 100 or fewer full-time employees, all employee wages qualify for the credit, whether the employer is open for business or subject to a shut-down order.
 The amount of the tax credit is equal to up to 50% of the first $10,000 of qualified wages paid to an eligible employee, which may include the employer’s contribution to the employees’ health insurance costs but will exclude any amounts for which the employer has already received a tax credit due to sick leave or family leave under the Families First Coronavirus Response Act (discussed next).
 This amounts to a maximum credit of $5,000 per employee.
 The credit would be provided for wages paid or incurred from March 13, 2020 through December 31, 2020.
 Note: This provision does NOT apply to any business that receives a loan under the Paycheck Protection Program.

 3. Employer tax credits for family/sick leave.
 The Families First Coronavirus Response Act (FFCRA) requires employers with fewer than 500 employees (with some exceptions) to provide 80 hours of paid sick leave and expanded paid child care leave when employees’ children’s schools are closed or child care providers are unavailable.
-[See Footnote 4] However, the FFCRA also provides employers with fewer than 500 employees with refundable payroll tax credits to cover the cost of providing this required leave.
+[See Footnote 8] However, the FFCRA also provides employers with fewer than 500 employees with refundable payroll tax credits to cover the cost of providing this required leave.
 Employers receive a 100% tax credit against their payroll tax liability up to the amount of benefits they must pay under the FFCRA.
 Health insurance costs are also included in the credit.
 To take immediate advantage of the paid leave credits, businesses can retain and access funds that they would otherwise pay to the IRS in payroll taxes (including withheld federal income taxes, the employee share of Social Security and Medicare taxes, and the employer share of Social Security and Medicare taxes with respect to all employees).
 If those amounts are not sufficient to cover the cost of paid leave, employers can seek an expedited advance from the IRS by submitting a streamlined claim form to the IRS.
 Equivalent credits are available to self-employed individuals.
+Eligible Employers may claim tax credits for qualified leave wages paid to employees on leave due to paid sick leave or expanded family and medical leave for reasons related to COVID-19 beginning on April 1, 2020, and ending on March 31, 2021.
 For more information, please consult the IRS FAQs regarding these tax benefits.

-1 The SBA affiliation rules require a company to count its own employees, along with the employees of a business that is “affiliated” with the business.
-For example, if two businesses are affiliated and if each business had 300 employees, each business would be deemed to have 600 employees, thus exceeding the 500 employee maximum for eligibility under the PPP.
-In general, affiliation exists when one business controls or has the power to control another or when a third party (or parties) controls or has the power to control both businesses.
+1. The SBA affiliation rules require a company to count its own employees, along with the employees of a business that is “affiliated” with the business.
+For example, if two businesses are affiliated and if each business has 300 employees, each business would be deemed to have 600 employees, thus exceeding the 500 employee maximum for eligibility under the PPP.
+In general, affiliation exists when one business controls or has the power to control another or when a third-party controls or has the power to control both businesses.
 Control may arise through ownership, management, or other relationships or interactions between the parties.
-More information can be found here.
 The CARES Act exempts some companies from these affiliation rules.
 In particular, businesses with the NAICS Code beginning with 72 (generally restaurants, food services, and hotels) and that have more than one physical location are eligible to receive PPP loans so long as they employ less than 500 employees at each physical location.
 Additionally, the CARES Act waives SBA’s affiliation rules for any business in the accommodation and food services industries with 500 or fewer employees as of the date on which the loan is disbursed, any business concern operating as a franchise that has received a franchise identifier code from SBA, and any business that receives financial assistance from a Small Business Investment Corporation (SBIC).

-2 An applicant that is not a self-employed business would calculate payroll costs as the total of (a) compensation paid as salaries, wages, commissions, (b) payment of cash tips, (c) payment for vacation, parental, family, medical or sick leave, (d) allowance for dismissals or separations, (e) payment for the health care benefits (including health care premiums), (f) payment for any retirement benefits, and (g) payment of state or local taxes assessed on employee compensation; however, payroll costs excludes the following: the compensation of an individual employee in excess of an annual salary of $100,000, federal tax withholdings from February 15, 2020 to June 30, 2020, any compensation paid to a non-US resident, qualified sick and family leave for which a payroll tax credit is provided under the Families First Coronavirus Response Act (discussed below under “Employer tax credits for family/sick leave”).
+2. An applicant that is not a self-employed business would calculate payroll costs as the total of (a) compensation paid as salaries, wages, commissions, (b) payment of cash tips, (c) payment for vacation, parental, family, medical or sick leave, (d) allowance for dismissals or separations, (e) payment for the health care benefits (including health care premiums), (f) payment for any retirement benefits, (g) payments for the provision of group life, disability, vision, and dental insurance benefits, and (h) payment of state or local taxes assessed on employee compensation; however, payroll costs excludes the following: the compensation of an individual employee in excess of an annual salary of $100,000, federal tax withholdings from February 15, 2020 to June 30, 2020, any compensation paid to a non-US resident, qualified sick and family leave for which a payroll tax credit is provided under the Families First Coronavirus Response Act (discussed below under “Employer tax credits for family/sick leave”).
 For an applicant that is a self-employed business, payroll costs equal all payments of any compensation or income of a sole proprietor or independent contract that is a wage, commission, income, net earnings from self-employment or similar compensation up to a limit of an annualized compensation of $100,000, but excludes the following: the compensation of an individual employee in excess of an annual salary of $100,000, federal tax withholdings from February 15, 2020 to June 30, 2020, any compensation paid to a non-US resident, qualified sick and family leave for which a payroll tax credit is provided under the Families First Coronavirus Response Act (discussed below under “Employer tax credits for family/sick leave”).